If you're having trouble uploading videos to Vimeo, following these steps may resolve your issue.

 In other words, a 500MB file should take about 40 seconds on a 100 Mbps internet connection.

+You can always check the Vimeo status page for updated information on any current site-wide issues.
 Contact us if you've done the math and think that your uploads to Vimeo are still slower than they should be.
 Be sure to share a link to the results of your speed test!